HugoNip/OpenGLLearning/tt11_2d_fonts/README.md

-# How to do some basic shading
+# How to draw 2D text on top of 3D content

 ##